vegardit/haxe-doctest/README.md

 neko target/neko/TestRunner.n
 ```

-In FlashDevelop create a new macro in the macro editor, which is reachable via the menu **Macros -> Edit Macros...**.
-There create a new macro containing:
+In FlashDevelop create a new macro in the macro editor (which is reachable via the menu **Macros -> Edit Macros...**) containing
+the following statements.
 ```bat
 InvokeMenuItem|FileMenu.Save
 RunProcessCaptured|$(SystemDir)\cmd.exe;/c cd $(ProjectDir) & $(ProjectDir)\test-docs.cmd
 ```

-and assign it a short cut, e.g. [F4].
+Then assign the macro a short cut, e.g. [F4].

 Now you can write your methods, document their behavior in the doc and by pressing [F4] your changes are saved and the doctests assertions will be tested.
 Errors will showup as navigable events in the FlashDevelop's result panel.